 What is the difference between the OSI model and TCP/IP model?

 The OSI model has seven layers and is a theoretical reference framework.
-The TCP/IP model has four layers and is the practical protocol suite the internet actually runs on.
-The TCP/IP model combines OSI Layers 5, 6, and 7 into a single Application layer and merges Layers 1 and 2 into a Network Access layer.
-The OSI model is better for teaching and troubleshooting because of its finer granularity; the TCP/IP model reflects real-world protocol implementation.
+The TCP/IP model has four layers and reflects the protocol suite the internet actually runs on.
+TCP/IP combines OSI Layers 5, 6, and 7 into a single Application layer.
+It also merges Layers 1 and 2 into a Network Access layer.
+The OSI model offers finer granularity for teaching and troubleshooting.

 Which OSI layer does a router operate at?

-Routers operate at Layer 3 (the Network layer).
+Routers operate at Layer 3, the Network layer.
 They make forwarding decisions based on destination IP addresses.
-When a packet arrives, the router examines the Layer 3 header, consults its routing table, and sends the packet out the appropriate interface toward its destination.
-Some modern routers also perform functions at higher layers (such as deep packet inspection at Layer 7), but their defining role is Layer 3 routing.
+The router examines the Layer 3 header, consults its routing table, and forwards the packet toward its destination.
+Some modern routers also inspect traffic at higher layers.
+Their defining role remains Layer 3 routing.

 Which OSI layer do switches operate at?

-Traditional network switches operate at Layer 2 (the Data Link layer).
-They read the destination MAC address in each Ethernet frame and forward it to the correct physical port.
-However, Layer 3 switches also exist — these combine switching and routing capabilities, making forwarding decisions based on both MAC addresses and IP addresses.
+Traditional switches operate at Layer 2, the Data Link layer.
+They read the destination MAC address in each Ethernet frame and forward it to the correct port.
+Layer 3 switches also exist.
+Those combine switching with routing and make decisions using both MAC and IP addresses.

 Do I need to memorize the OSI model?